niplav/site/reports.md

 jhana<sub>15%</sub>.

 If I had to guess I'd say it lasted about 20 minutes, and it's probably my favourite [quale](https://en.wikipedia.org/wiki/Quale) to this day.
-In this state I tried to follow Brasington's instructions to enter the fifth jhana by expanding the subjective space around me, but didn't succeed.
+The incredible calm, depth and width of it is really just something else.

 ### Noting Practice

 My noting practice in the last three days was fun and, while not fundamentally fruitful, still quite revealing.
-Towards the end of the 2nd day my perception was becoming very "thin", I believe Shinzen Young has used the term "paperthin and featherlight" which closely corresponds to my memory of the experience.
+Towards the end of the 2nd day my perception was becoming very "thin", I believe Shinzen Young has used the phrase "paperthin and featherlight" which closely corresponds to my memory of the experience.

 It was as if there was a giant nothingness behind a thin film of my perception, and for some sensory modalities it felt a bit like sensations were popping out of that nothingness into my field of perception, and then getting sucked back into it immediately afterwards.
 The nothingness had a friendly quality to it.
 (Not sure how to describe it any better than that.)

 ### Miscellanea